-For the Joondalup City Centre to be recognised as Perth's second CBD, functioning as the primary commercial centre of the North West Metropolitan Perth Region the first Strategic Metropolitan Centre in Western Australia to achieve Primary Centre status.
+For the Joondalup City Centre to be recognised as Perth's second CBD, functioning as the primary commercial centre of the North West Metropolitan Perth Region.

 - Develop and promote a recognised industry niche that builds on existing strengths. - Provide an efficient and integrated transport network that can support the needs of a high-functioning City Centre. - Support advanced technology opportunities that will foster a thriving business environment. - Proactively target and engage industries and businesses to drive City Centre development, including large government departments and agencies. - Pursue the construction of multi-storey car park facilities within the Joondalup City Centre to facilitate greater accessibility.